Webinar

 This webinar is developed to support clinical researchers and their teams, teachers of reproducibility in research education and mentored research career development programs, research universities and institutions, industry supported researchers, and funders of research projects in life sciences.

-With thanks to our sponsors
+With thanks to our sponsor

 Welcome and Goals